 At the age of 75, Welsh’s career has spanned a half century.
 He has played countless roles, onstage and on screen, and is the recipient of many awards, including five Geminis, a Genie for the best supporting actor in Margaret’s Museum, the Earle Grey Lifetime Achievement Award, and in 2004 Welsh received the Order of Canada.
 During his illustrious career, he has performed alongside many well-known actors, but especially enjoyed working with Stockard Channing, Kathy Bates, Olympia Dukakis, Glenn Close, Meryl Streep and the late Ron Silver.

-Ted Barris will be interviewing Terry Fallis about the return of the accidental MP Angus McLintock in Operation Angus, with a special appearance by Ken Welsh, who played Angus in the CBC TV miniseries, The Best Laid Plans.
+Ted Barris interviewed Terry Fallis about the return of the accidental MP Angus McLintock in Operation Angus, with a special appearance by Ken Welsh, who played Angus in the CBC TV miniseries, The Best Laid Plans.

 Uzma Jalaluddin is the author of the bestselling and acclaimed novel Ayesha At Last, a retelling of Pride and Prejudice set in the Toronto Muslim community, a Goodreads Choice Award Finalist, a Cosmopolitan UK Book of the Year, and a Publisher’s Weekly Book of the Year.
 Her new novel Hana Khan Carries On a reimagining of ‘You’ve Got Mail’ was an instant Canadian bestseller.
 Uzma writes a culture and parenting column for The Toronto Star.
 She lives in Toronto with her husband and two sons, where she also teaches high school.

 Ramesh Chandra Joshi